-The district features five new or recently remodeled elementary facilities with state of the art computer labs.The elementary schools serve 1,749 students in grades kindergarten through fifth, middle school houses 870 students in grades sixth through eighth and the high school 1,150 students in grades ninth through twelfth.
+The district features five new or recently remodeled elementary facilities with state of the art computer labs.The elementary schools serve 1,558 students in grades kindergarten through fourth middle school houses 1,122 students in grades fifth through eighth and the high school 1,226 students in grades ninth through twelfth.

 CPS elementary schools provide a comprehensive program emphasizing the acquisition of reading and math skills.
 The High Ability Learner (HAL) program provides critical and creative learning opportunities for qualifying students.
 Students in grades four and five participate in programming that fosters individual student interests and abilities.

 CMS has many opportunities to explore potential careers.
 Their Career

 Technology program is based upon the Nebraska Careers Model.

 Several CMS elective classes are also offered that enable students to take a more in-depth look at various careers.
 For instance, Career Opportunities 8 provides students with a chance to identify and explore specific careers of personal interest.
 This class provides job shadowing and mentor lunch opportunities as well as visits to the local community college and job fairs.
 Manufacturing 8 is an entrepreneurial class in which students design, construct, market, and sell a product.
 Students gain a first-hand understanding of all that is needed to make a profit in business.

 Middle school students are able to participate in the High Ability Learners program as an elective class.
 They may also take upper level math and English classes.